 During the fair, important representatives of foundations, museums and galleries, as well as collectors, critics, curators, and artists of the Middle East visited Turin and offered a view of the most interesting contemporary developments in a territory that in its diversities embodies a sophisticated connection both to ancient cultural traditions and to innovation.

 The initiative has also taken the form of a cycle of talks that analysed the Middle Eastern art scene, offering the viewpoints of collectors and patrons of the region’s art scene, with the aim of reinforcing the synergy with the City of Turin, which for some years has hosted the Turin Islamic Economic Forum* (TIEF).

 *(TIEF is a project organised by the City of Turin, Camera di commercio di Torino, Università degli Studi di Torino and ASSAIF – Associazione per lo Sviluppo di Strumenti Alternativi e di Innovazione Finanziaria – to promote effective initiatives on Islamic finance for social inclusion and economic development of the territory.
-The 2019 edition will take place on 28, 29, 30 October).
+The 2019 edition took place on 28, 29, 30 October).